zazum/vscode-docs/docs/python/linting.md

 | error | mypyCategorySeverity.error | Error |
 | note | mypyCategorySeverity.note | Information |

+## Adjust linter output colors

+You can customize the output colors of warning and error lines in the editor with minor adjustments to the `settings.json` file.

 ## Troubleshooting linting

 | Error message | Cause | Solution |